-Cycle A Term 1 - Autumn What are the key pieces of knowledge we want children to remember, be able to build upon and to reflect on within each subject area of this topic Text in this colour relates to key pieces of knowledge linked specifically to our Curriculum Intent.
+Cycle A Term 1 - Autumn

+What are the key pieces of knowledge we want children to remember, be able to build upon and to reflect on within each subject area

+of this topic

+Text in this colour relates to key pieces of knowledge linked specifically to our Curriculum Intent.
 Text in this colour describes example activities to support the main theme of the topic.

+lext in this c s colour describes example activities to support the main theme of the topic.
 Main Topic Paws, Claws and Whiskers (Geography) History Geography A map is a picture or drawing of an area of land or sea that can show human and physical features.
 A key is used to show features on a map.
 A map has symbols to show where things are located.
 A continent is a large area of land.
-The world's seven continents are Africa, Antarctica, Asia, Australia, Europe, North America and South America.
+The world's seven continents are Africa, Antarctica, Asia, Australia, Europe, North America and Sout America.
 Devon is situated in the South West of England in the Continent of Europe.
 The five oceans are the Arctic Ocean, Atlantic Ocean, Indian Ocean, Pacific Ocean and Southern Ocean.
 Devon and Cornwall are exposed to the full force of the prevailing south-westerly winds that blow in from the Atlantic Ocean.
-To the north is the Celtic Sea, and to the south is the English Channel.
+To the nortis the Celtic Sea, and to the south is the English Channel.
 Locational Knowledge EYFS Know that I have visited places that are different from where I live.
 Know that to visit different places I will need to travel e.g. by bus, ferry, car, bike, plane.